COVID-19 impact on accreditation and reaccreditation

 - All automatic 12 month log-book extensions remain in place for all subspecialty exams.
 If you require a further extension please let us know through the normal channels- see Extension requests.

-Practical exam: our next practical examination will be held in Coventry on Saturday 1 August 2020.
-This examination will be for those candidates registered for the March and June practical exams which have been delayed by COVID-19.
+Practical exam: our next practical examination will be held in Coventry on Saturday 28 November 2020.
+This examination will be for those candidates registered for the 27 September and 29 November practical exams which have been delayed by COVID-19.
 We will release further details of the precise content of this examination closer to the time when more information is available on government recommendations for group gatherings.
-Please keep a look out for updates here.
+Please check for updates here.

 Changes over time: COVID-19 will continue to effect working practices for the foreseeable future.
 Please keep checking this location on the website for updates as things change: we will be making changes as time goes on to try our best to support candidates to get their accreditation completed in these unprecedented times.
 If you need any further clarification please contact us.